firebrandhq/silverstripe-hail-elemental/README.md

 ## Usage

 If SilverStripe Elemental is enabled on the page you should see a Hail Carousel option in the list of elements you can add.
-The configuration of the Hail Carousel should be self explanatory, see screenshot below:
+The configuration of the Hail Carousel should be self explanatory, see screenshot below.

-You can configured the responsive breakdowns and carousel behavior from the *Style* tab.
+You can configure the responsive breakdowns and carousel behavior from the *Style* tab.
 Hail Carousel configuration:

 ![Hail Carousel config 1](docs/images/screen-1.PNG "Hail Carousel Config 1")